 How it works:

 Fascia like other soft tissues has variable elasticity that allow it to withstand deformation when forces and pressure are applied, allowing it to recover or return to its starting shape and size.
 Fascia responds to gravity, load, compression, and force, and has an elastic response in which a degree of slack can be taken up.
-Over time, if loading persists in a slow and sustained manner, fascia creep develops, which is a slow, delayed yet continuous deformation within the fascia web.
+Over time, if loading persists in a slow and sustained manner (as in poor posture), fascia creep develops, which is a slow, delayed yet continuous deformation within the fascia web.

-At this point, an actual volume change occurs in the collagen matrix as liquid is forced from the tissue and tissue becomes less hydrated.
+This slow deformation within the fascia matrix leads to an actual volume change occuring in the collagen matrix as liquid is forced from the tissue and tissue becomes less hydrated.
 This leads to increased friction between fascia and muscle layers and other mobile structures.
 When loading or forces of gravity ceases, fascia cannot return to its original shape because it is too dehydrated and does not have elastic recoil.
 Chronic loading for any length of time (poor posture / injury) causes tissues to lengthen or shorten that will distort until reaching a point of imbalance and chronic deformation results.
 We begin to see postural transformations such as forward head, rounded shoulders, stooped posture and or movement pattern dysfunction related to injury.

 In the context of Rolfing SI, the Ten Series allows for the time needed for tissue to return to normal via elastic recoil, hydration of tissue and reduced pain.
 Signaling in the nervous system (muscle memory) helps to maintain these changes over long periods of time and the body adapts to an ease in movement with less pain and often more energy.